marcus-rubcube/Frontend-Mobile_Animations/README.md

 # Frontend-Mobile_Animations
 Project developed in React Nactive with focus on animations.
 We used shimmerEffect, LayoutAnimations, Reanimated and Lottie.

+:computer: Developed during the Course of React Native: customize apps with animations - Alura

 ## :information_source: About the project - AluraMed

 AluraMed is an application made in React Native that simulates a medical consultation application.
 The main focus was the study of animations to make the application more pleasant and intuitive.